keyboard-ergonomics/keymacs/README.md

 without finger movement.
 Other compared layouts have lesser trigrams in home row.

-QWERTY is the worst case with finger movement reqiured for all mentioned trigrams.
+QWERTY is the worst case with the finger movement reqiured for all mentioned trigrams.
 It has none frequent trigrams in home row.

 At last results for the most frequent quadrigrams: